SaraMasoumii/Efficient-N-Queens-GA/README.md

 - **Genetic Algorithm Optimization:**
   - Implements selection, crossover, and mutation techniques.
   - Prioritizes valid solutions with minimal computation.
-- **Visual Output:** Displays the solved board in a clear and interactive format.
-- **Efficient Execution:** Designed for performance, capable of handling larger board sizes effectively.

 ---

 ### 📋 Prerequisites
 - Python 3.7 or higher
 - NumPy
-- Matplotlib (for visualization)

 ---